At Science Colab we envisage a different future for scientific publishing

 The Science Colab story

-Our founders valued peer review and recognised its importance for scientific progress.
-However, they were disillusioned with the lack of equity and transparency at traditional journals and the poor service that authors were receiving from a high cost publishing system.
+Our founders appreciated the value of peer review, but were disillusioned with the lack of equity and transparency at traditional journals, and the poor service provided by a high cost publishing system.

 Inspired by Stern and O'Shea, the founders realised that publication could be achieved on preprint servers, and that their community held all the necessary expertise to evaluate and curate these preprints.

-The current system of reviewing and selecting articles for publication has changed very little since the mid-20th century, despite creating unnecessary delays and financial hurdles to the dissemination of publicly-funded research.
+The current system of reviewing and selecting articles for publication has changed very little since the mid-20th century, despite delaying and placing a financial burden on the dissemination of publicly funded research.

-Authors decide when to publish their research in the form of a preprint, which provides an opportunity for the scientific community to post public evaluations and the preprint to be improved.
-The relevance of the work is then freely communicated to the widest possible audience by open curation.
+In this model, authors decide when to publish their research as a preprint, allowing the scientific community to post public evaluations and the study to be improved.
+Once authors declare their study as final, it can be curated in an open collection and its relevance communicated to the widest possible audience.

 Why publish first and curate second?